hichamkhachiai/hichamkhachiai/README.md

 - 👋 Hi, I’m @hicham
 - 👀 I’m interested in programming
-- 🌱 I’m currently as a computer Science major learning c++and  java so far
+- 🌱 I’m currently as a computer Science major learning c++and  java SQL so far
 - 💞️ I’m looking to collaborate and improve my skills in c++ and java
 - 📫 How to reach me ...